The artwork ‘Shopping for Faces’ was reworked in 2021 to ‘1960 Vintage Cyborg shopping cart model’.

-The sculpture, now on a traffic circle in Lommel (Limburg, Belgium), is a three -meter high steel plate robot eating a small robot.
+The sculpture, since 2009 on a traffic circle in Lommel (Limburg, Belgium), is a three -meter high steel plate robot eating a small robot.
 It is not, as one might think, a scene from a horror movie – the artist’s inspiration was the painting Saturn by Francisco de Goya (1746-1828).
 It is one of his so called ‘black paintings’, depicting a cannibalistic scene.
 Goya made his ‘pinturas negras’ toward the end of his life.
 He was very ill and deaf at the time, and had become isolated and depressed.
 His doctor advised him to paint his nightmares on the walls of the rooms he lived in.

 Myth and War